ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 modestly small numbers of decimal digits of the mathematical constant
 <img src="https://render.githubusercontent.com/render/math?math=\pi">.

-A simple expression of Spigot algorithm for
+A simple expression of a Spigot algorithm for the base-10 representation of
 <img src="https://render.githubusercontent.com/render/math?math=\pi">
 is provided in Eq.
 6.1, Sect.
 6.1, page 78 of Arndt and Haenel's [Pi Unleashed](https://www.springer.com/gp/book/9783642567353).